Skip to content

 This installation guide, as well as the stuff you can find in the etc/ directory of the n6 source code repository, concern setting up an n6 instance just for testing, exploration and experimentation, i.e., not for production (at least, not without careful security-focused adjustments).

-It should be obvious that an experienced system administrator and/or security specialist should prepare and/or carefully review and adjust any configuration/installation/deployment of services that are to be made production ones, in particular if those services are to be made public.
+It should be obvious that an experienced system administrator or security expert should prepare and/or carefully review and adjust any configuration/installation/deployment of services that are to be made production ones, in particular if those services are to be made public.

 This guide’s contents